1. Climate-change effects on plants and pollinators

 Despite the growing climate crisis, land-use change (specifically, conversion of natural habitat to agriculture) so far remains the #1 cause of biodiversity loss globally.
 There is a certain dark irony in this, because much of our food production depends, directly or indirectly, on biodiversity—including a diverse range of wild pollinators.

 My lab has begun to investigate the bee communities of agricultural ecosystems (agro-ecosystems) in the Ottawa–Montreal area—how they are affected by landscape features such as flower availability through time (MSc student Jessica Guezen) and presence of nesting habitat (MSc student Dominic Demers; see also Forrest et al. 2015, J. Appl.
 Ecol.), and also how these wild bee communities affect crop yield (PhD student Gail MacInnis).
+This work is funded by an Ontario ERA.

 3. Life-history strategies of solitary bees